2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Georgia

 Check out the film bachelor's degree programs at these schools if you want to attend one of the most popular in Georgia.

 Our 2023 rankings named Savannah College of Art and Design the most popular school in Georgia for film, video and photographic arts students working on their bachelor’s degree.
-Located in the midsize city of Savannah, SCAD is a private not-for-profit college with a fairly large student population.
+Located in the medium-sized city of Savannah, SCAD is a private not-for-profit school with a large student population.

 About 52% of the students majoring in film at the school are women while 48% are male.